 There is only one religion, though there are a hundred versions of it.
-All religions have some basic guidelines that define about their morality and behaviour.
+All religions have some basic guidelines that define their morality and behavior.
 The Five Precepts of Buddhism are the most important rules and these have been defined by Buddha himself.

 The Five Precepts of Buddhism

 - No Stealing: Respect for others’ Property

 - No Sexual Misconduct: Respect for our Pure Nature